kant2002/kant2002.github.io/projects/router-libraries.md

 I know that this is vague question, and different libraries obviously have different features.
 But, I previously seen [previous surveys](https://open-ui.org/) for Web, which was trying to capture current state, and find common ground.

 So I decice that survey existing libraries is great thing to move forward, and I should do this survey.
 Preliminary questions from people around me seems to be support this, so let's move forward and do the survey.
 I intend to make this document living, in a sense that if you find library which is mature enough, and have interesting set of features, and want to place it in the list, you can submit PR.
 I also would like to see mature frameworks to appear on the list, and potentially routing for mobile devs, if that make sense.

+Please also consider this article as living document.
+If you think I misinterpret something, or you want to add one more library, or property, you can go to https://github.com/kant2002/kant2002.github.io and suggest changes.

 ## What is routing library?